NStar Articles

 USNA Founders Day Brief History

-The United States Naval Academy has a very rich history that dates to the 1840’s.
-However, some people may not know how the USNA got its start.
-To help, here is a brief history of how the Naval Academy was established and the foundational values on which it was built.
+The United States Naval Academy has a very rich history that dates to the 1840s.
+However, most people don’t know how the USNA got its start.
+If you’ve ever wondered “When was the Naval Academy founded?” you’re in luck.
+We’ve pulled together a brief history of how the Naval Academy was established and the foundational values on which it was built.

 Sometimes It Takes a Mutiny

-The ideas around the way in which naval officers should be trained and educated date back before the USNA was officially established.
-In 1842, before the Naval Academy existed, Alexander Slidell Mackenzie was the Commander of the US brig Somers.
-On board, a midshipman named Phillip Spencer, along with two boatswains, plotted a mutiny against Commander Mackenzie.
+The ideas as to the way in which naval officers should be trained and educated date back to before the USNA was officially established.
+In 1842, before the Naval Academy existed, Alexander Slidell Mackenzie was the Commander of the US brig USS Somers.
+Onboard, a midshipman named Phillip Spencer, along with two boatswains, plotted a mutiny against Commander Mackenzie.

-The plot of those midshipmen was found out, and Commander Mackenzie ordered all three to be hanged.
-This event led to a rethinking of how the U.S. Navy trained officers.
+The plot of those midshipmen was discovered, and Commander Mackenzie ordered all three to be hanged.
+It so happened Philip Spencer was the son of then-Secretary of War, John C. Spencer.
+Yet this familial tie did not hold.
+After a quickly organized onboard court-martial, all three midshipmen were hanged.
+This controversial event led to a rethinking of how the U.S. Navy trained officers.
 So, on October 10th, 1845, the United States Naval School was established with these new ideas in mind (the Naval School became the U.S. Naval Academy in 1850).

-The founders made sure that there was a common baseline for all midshipmen.
-The mission is to train and develop midshipmen morally, mentally, and physically.
-When the midshipmen first arrive, they all have the potential to be Navy officers.
+The founders made sure there would be a common baseline for all midshipmen moving forward, with a mission to train and develop midshipmen morally, mentally, and physically.
+When the midshipmen first arrive on the Yard, they all have the potential to be Navy officers.
 The USNA has taken on the responsibility to mold and shape those individuals.

 According to the late Senator John McCain, who was a Naval Academy graduate himself, the midshipmen go from being, “…a young high school graduate to a budding Naval officer.”